 This is the production version of 2910's MK2 swerve module.
-The Swerve Drive Specialties MK2 module was designed specifically to take advantage of the NEO motor’s high performance, low weight, and small size.
 Despite it being one of the most compact and lightweight modules available, the MK2 module does not compromise on robustness.
 Under typical use, the modules will be able to handle multiple seasons of robotics competition.

 The module easily mounts to common 2”X1” frame material.
 The module typically mounts on top of the robot chassis, however, there is also clearance for the module to mount below the chassis to maximize ground clearance.

 The MK2 module design requires the length of both motor shafts to be reduced by about 0.3in.
-Alternatively, a CIMCoder or spacer can be used to eliminate the need to cut the motor shafts.
+Alternatively, motor spacers can be used to eliminate the need to cut the motor shafts.

 Template java code is available for robots using MK2 modules.
 This can be found on Swerve Drive Specialties' github.
 The template code will be updated for the 2020 season and will be configurable for NEOs and Falcon 500s.

 - NEOs, Steel Gear Configuration - 5.1 pounds

 - MK2 Standard Kit All Steel Gears Parts List